wangyufan216/starter-hugo-research-group/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: Brainnetome Center and National Laboratory of Pattern Recognition, Institute of Automation, the Chinese Academy of Sciences
+  - name: Brainnetome Center and National Laboratory of Pattern Recognition, Institute of Automation, Chinese Academy of Sciences
     url: 'http://www.brainnetome.org/'

 # Short bio (displayed in user profile at end of posts)